wojtekk/pager-duty-dumper/README.md

 # Pager Duty Schedule Dumper

-Small script to dump Pager Duty Schedule to CVS format.
+Small script to dump Pager Duty Schedule to CSV format.

 ## How to install